GiangNguyenn/3b-bar-jukebox/docs/architecture-decisions.md

 - Public read-only access to user playlists
 - Authenticated access to admin playback interface
 - RLS on Supabase to isolate user data
+- Secure storage of admin credentials
+- Rate limiting on public endpoints

 ## 8. Scalability